marcocjmr/logistics-agent-band/README.md

 ---

-## 🎯 Verification & Core Loops
+## Verification & Core Loops

 The orchestrator supports two core execution loops:

 ### Scenario A: High Budget (Immediate Approval)
-* **Query:** "Necesito viajar a Monterrey del 15 al 20 de julio de 2026 para una conferencia de tecnología.
-Presupuesto $1500 USD."
+* **Query:** "I need to travel from New York to Monterrey from July 15 to July 20, 2026 for a technology conference.
+Budget $1500 USD."
 * **Consensus:** Flight Selected ($600) + Hotel Selected ($500) = **$1100 USD**.
 Approved instantly.

 ### Scenario B: Budget Constraint (Re-planning Loop)
-* **Query:** "Necesito viajar a Monterrey del 15 al 20 de julio de 2026 para una conferencia de tecnología.
-Presupuesto $800 USD."
+* **Query:** "I need to travel from New York to Monterrey from July 15 to July 20, 2026 for a technology conference.
+Budget $800 USD."
 * **Loop:** First proposal ($1200) rejected by Auditor.
 Swarm re-planned with budget caps, proposing Aeromexico flight ($400) and Hotel Plaza Monterrey ($350) for a total of **$750 USD**, which was approved on the second audit.